Soccer in St. Louis: Southern Illinois University Edwardsville Cougars (NCAA)

-The SIUE Cougars men's soccer team competes in the NCAA Division I in the Missouri Valley Conference, and play their home matches on Bob Guelker Field at Ralph Korte Stadium.
+The SIUE Cougars men's soccer team competes in the NCAA Division I in the Ohio Valley Conference (OVC), and play their home matches on Bob Guelker Field at Ralph Korte Stadium.

 The Cougars soccer program entered competition in 1967 under National Soccer Hall of Fame coach Bob Guelker, who led the team to two national championships.
 Over time they have moved back and forth between Division I and Division II, winning a national championship in each.
 In Division II, the team has also won six regular-season titles, four conference tournaments; it has received seven invitations to the NCAA Division II tournament, where the team reached the Division II College Cup semifinals three times and were national runner-up in 2004.

 Now back in Division I, the team named new head coach Mario Sanchez, formerly associate head coach of the Louisville Cardinals, in 2015.

+SIUE's most recent conference move in men's soccer took place in 2023, when its primary home of the OVC launched a men's soccer league for the first time.

 Record attendance

-Three of the four highest attended NCAA men's soccer regular-season matches of all time were between St. Louis University and SIU Edwardsville at Busch Stadium in St. Louis (22,512 in 1980, 20,122 in 1973, and 15,000 in 1972).
+Three of the four highest attended NCAA men's soccer regular-season matches of all time were between St. Louis University and SIU Edwardsville at the second Busch Stadium in St. Louis (22,512 in 1980, 20,122 in 1973, and 15,000 in 1972).